MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_01_explore_azure_ad.md

 - Learning Path: Describe the capabilities of Azure Active Directory (Azure AD), part of Microsoft Entra
 - Module: Describe the basic services and identity types of Azure AD
-- Unit 4: Describe the Azure AD identity types
+- Unit: Describe the Azure AD identity types

 ## Demo scenario